How to Improve Channel Sales Using SPIFF Programs in 2021

 Ensure that you tie this comparison to your budget and goal.
 Measuring your success should also come while running the program and not just at the conclusion phase.
 Your KPI should also provide a way for you to measure the level of engagement of your audience and how the SPIFF program influences the way people view your brand.
 Another KPI to consider is submitting and processing claims, and the time it took for winners to get their rewards.

 Start using SPIFF programs to increase your sales now!

 SPIFF programs have evolved in 2021 due to changes in business policies and technological improvement.
 It is advisable for heads of sales, sales directors and VPs of sales to follow the trend and ensure that they follow the SPIFF program best practices that may help them have a successful execution of their SPIFF program.
 Consider factors such as claim processing, auditing, submission, timeline, and other vital factors when carrying out SPIFF sales programs.
 Finally, do not forget to measure the program’s performance in line with your set out goals.
 Start implementing efficient SPIFF programs now – contact Online Rewards experts to learn more.

 Online Rewards is a highly versatile and powerful incentive and loyalty marketing solutions provider.
 Since its formation in 2002, Online Rewards has designed, developed, and supported global rewards and incentives programs across a variety of industries and applications.

 For more information, visit www.online-rewards.com

-Interested in seeing how Online Rewards can help take your employee engagement, customer loyalty, dealer loyalty, or reward fulfillment to the next level?
+Interested in seeing how Online Rewards can help take your customer loyalty and reward fulfillment to the next level?
 Complete the form to schedule a tour with an expert for a quick and comprehensive overview of our platform.